OscarDHdz/cicd-api/README.md

    * Database name (**DB_NAME**): **db_api**
    * Database user (**DB_USER**): **developer**
    * Database user password (**DB_PASS**): **qwerty**
-   * Database Host (IP Address):
+   * Database Host (**DB_HOST**):
-     * If you are using _LINUX_: Use localhost has **DB_HOST**
+     * If you are using _LINUX_: Use localhost
      * If you are using _MAC_ or _Windows_, your docker daemon might be running on a docker-machine.
-Type `docker-machine ip` to get It's IP adress and use it as: **DB_HOST**
+Type `docker-machine ip` to get It's IP address and use it

 ## Running local API - Development
-This options will let you run this API with your Terminal/Console using Postgres Container.
+This option will run this API iver your Terminal/Console using Postgres Container.
 Recommended for development as this uses nodemon to watch any change and restart.
 1. Install dependencies
 ```
 npm install